AlwaysEconomist/E-Commerce-Analysis-in-MySQL-and-Excel/README.md

     Sales_Month;

-  --E. CUSTOMER ACQUISITION, SEGMENTATION AND RENTENTION RATE : Focuses on attracting new customers and retaining existing ones.
+  -- E. CUSTOMER ACQUISITION, SEGMENTATION AND RENTENTION RATE : Focuses on attracting new customers and retaining existing ones.

 -- 18. Which countries have the highest customer acquisition rate?
 --  Identifies high-growth markets for targeted marketing and expansion efforts.